Logersnamed/FreecamMod/README.md

 - Adjustable FOV
 - Automatic HUD disabling
 - Disable / enable player controls
+- Gamepad support
-- Configurable keybinds and settings via config file
+- Configurable keybinds and settings via config file (Keyboard only)

 ## Controls
 You can find and change all keybinds in `config.ini`.